DanielMoscoso/100day_challenge/Readme.txt

 		-The professor gave me an idea to solve one of the issues I saw happening:
-		 Every now and then, the random generation of names would generate exactly the same name twice, therefore, making the user lose due to both answers being equal. (neither will be higher than the opponent)
+		 Every now and then, the random generation of names would generate exactly the same name twice, therefore, making the user lose due to both answers being equal. (neither will be higher than the opponent).
+		-It never occurred to me to format the data for printing.
+Thanks to the professor I can start doing it.
 ===============================================================================